fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

    First, open your terminal.
 You can do this by searching for "Terminal" in your menu or pressing `Ctrl + Alt + T` on your keyboard.

 ### 2. Install the exFAT Utilities
-   Run the following command to install the required packages for handling exFAT file systems:
+   Run the following command to install the required packages for handling exFAT file systems.

    ```bash
    sudo apt update